Father · Son · Holy Spirit

 Praise & Worship

 Worship is not primarily what happens in a church building on Sunday.
 It is the posture of an entire life offered to God.
-Music is one expression of worship — but Romans 12:1 says your body, your work, your relationships, your suffering are all potential acts of worship.
+Romans 12:1 says your body, your work, your relationships, your suffering are all potential acts of worship.

 Romans 12:1 — The Definition